 Building Strategic Collaborations

-Organizations frequently find that building collaborations enhances their ability to accomplish strategic objectives more efficiently.
+Organizations frequently find that building collaborations enhance their ability to accomplish strategic objectives more efficiently.
 The Barthwell Group works with clients to develop and ensure the effectiveness of these collaborations.

 The Barthwell Group Approach

 We have a multi-step process for building strategic collaborations:

 We interface with the client to develop a well-defined concept describing the goals and objectives of the partnership.

 We will design a detailed program which will accomplish the client’s objectives.

 - Partner Criteria

 Based on the program’s goals, we will work with the client to establish the specific requirements which each partner must meet.

 - Partner Selection

 Leveraging our databases, networks, and research, we will expeditiously identify appropriate partners and develop detailed profiles which allow the client to evaluate our recommendations.